 In addition to regulations in the U.S., to market and sell our product candidate in the European Union, United Kingdom, many Asian countries and other jurisdictions, we must obtain separate regulatory approvals and comply with numerous and varying regulatory requirements.
 Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval as well as risks attributable to the satisfaction of local regulations in foreign jurisdictions.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ substantially from that required to obtain FDA approval.
 We may not be able to obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
 Clinical trials accepted in one country may not be accepted by regulatory authorities in other countries.
-In addition, many countries outside the U.S. require that a product be approved for sale in a particular country may not receive reimbursement approval in that country.
+In addition, many countries outside the U.S. require that a product be approved for reimbursement before it can be approved for sale in that country.
+A product candidate that has been approved for sale in a particular country may not receive reimbursement approval in that country.